forensicanalysis/documentation/content/manual/usage/acquisition.md

 {{< danger >}}
 The artifactcollector collects critical system files using low-level methods.
-It might therefore be be detected as a virus or malware.
+It might therefore be detected as a virus or malware.

 Users should be made aware of this fact before being asked to run the tool.
 {{< /danger >}}